BennyHallett/anubis/README.md

 then the `Named.Function.init` function will be invoked with the arguments `["some", "params"]`.

+### Simple option definition

+Like most command line applications, yours may need to be configurable.
+This may include things like which credentials to use when connecting to another resource, or which file to load from disk.

+Anubis makes defining which switches are valid and what their types are quite simple, as you can see in the example file below.
+Valid types include:

+* :string
+* :integer
+* :boolean
+* :float

+*Be warned*: Anubis uses strict parsing, so any options that are passed in that haven't been defined will be ignored, and potentially have their value consumed as an argument.

+Next release will include warnings when this occurs.

 ### Help out of the box

-Once you've defined your commands, Anubis will automatically generate a help command for you, which lists out the available commands and their descriptions.
+Once you've defined your commands, Anubis will automatically generate a help command for you, which lists out the available commands and their descriptions, along with what switches are available.

     $ mix example help